Magicjg/Arch-Config/README.md

 sudo pacman -S pulseaudio pavucontrol brightnessctl xorg-init picom volumeicon udisk thunar udiskie udisks2 scort lxappearance notification-daemon cbatticon network-manager-applet
 ```

-Before we shut down our pc or reboot we need to add startup file [autostart. sh]() and edit [.
-Xsession]() and we are ready to use the basic config on our system.
+Before we shut down our pc or reboot we need to add startup file [autostart. sh](https://github.com/Magicjg/Arch-config/blob/main/qtile/autostart.sh) and edit [.xsession](https://github.com/Magicjg/Arch-config/blob/main/.xsession) and we are ready to use the basic config on our system.

 ***